 National Barbecue Month Activities

-Barbecuing is an all-inclusive activity.
+Barbecueing is an all-inclusive activity.
 Need a break?
-Just grab the nearest observer, and tag out for breather and take your turn making a dent in the dinner spread.
+Just grab the nearest observer, tag out for a breather and take your turn making a dent in the dinner spread.

-The traditional food typically associated with barbecuing is meat, but feel free to experiment with an assortment of vegetables and even desserts.
+The traditional food typically associated with barbecueing is meat, but feel free to experiment with an assortment of vegetables and even desserts.
 Fried pineapple?
 Yes please!

 Depending on what is getting cooked, barbecuing times can vary a great deal.
 Some slow barbecuing techniques can take as many as 18 hours or longer.